 1. Subject to 118 CMR 9.00, M.G.L. c.
 19C, § 3 and c.
 66A, information contained in the Commission's investigation report regarding the alleged abuser shall be available to that person or his or her legal representative unless the Commission determines that the granting of the request would be contrary to the safety of the person with a disability.

-9.03: continued

 2. The decision of the Commission not to release such records shall be final and not subject to administrative review; however, the aggrieved party may exercise any other rights or remedies which may be available at law.

 (7) Other Provisions.